shubham-777/shubham-777/README.md

 #### **Education:**
 - BE in Computer Engineering, *Vidyalankar Institute of Technology* (CGPA: 7.9)
 - Diploma in Computer Engineering, *Balasaheb Mhatre Polytechnic* (79.06%)

+---

+💬 **Feel free to reach out:**
+I'm open to collaboration and new opportunities.
+Let's connect on [LinkedIn](https://www.linkedin.com/in/shubham-ahinave/) or drop me an email at ahinaveshub777@gmail.com!